Attendance

 Leave of Absence Request Form.

 If you think your child needs to be taken out of school, you should discuss the reasons with the school as soon as possible.
 If the Headteacher is satisfied with the evidence and the notice period, they will authorise the absence, but it is important that you understand this would only happen in extreme cases.
 The request should be rare, significant, unavoidable and short.
 The school must balance the request against the impact on the child and exceptional circumstances do not involve cheaper costs, family holiday patterns, availability of accommodation or weather conditions.
-You will be fined by the Local Authority if you take your child on holiday during term time without permission from the Headteacher.
+You will be fined by the Local Authority if you take your child on holiday during term time, for 5 or more days, without permission from the Headteacher.

 We understand how tempting it must be to book a holiday in term time.
 Cheaper holidays (even taking the penalty notice into consideration), quieter destinations and it being easier to book time off from work are just a few of the considerations.
 However, you must consider the hidden cost.
 One or two weeks away from school can be devastating in terms of undermining learning.
 Learning is like building a house- a firm foundation needs to be laid and then skills and knowledge are layered like bricks.
 Each layer is critical to understanding what comes next.
 Miss some layers and learning stops making sense.
 Effectively there is nothing to hold the ceiling up by the time the student gets to the test or examination.
 This can result in students lacking confidence, losing the desire to learn, and feeling embarrassed about their test scores or not being able to complete the work.
 It can be the start of general disengagement and a loss of self-esteem.
 Over time, the consequences of a holiday in term time could lead to underachievement and lower GCSE grades.
 Research, and our own experience, shows that missing just 8.5 days a year will usually lead to the student dropping a GCSE grade, on average, in every subject.
 This in turn could become a barrier to career options and potential future earnings.
 The holiday might sound like a fantastic idea in the here and now but is it worth jeopardising your child’s future?

-• If parents feel that their child cannot take part in the school’s activities and would be better remaining at home then they must contact the school (01384 818445) as soon as possible on the first and any subsequent days of absence before 9:00 am.
+If parents feel that their child cannot take part in the school’s activities and would be better remaining at home then they must contact the school (01384 818445) as soon as possible on the first and any subsequent days of absence before 9:00 am.
 Failure to do so constitutes a breach of the school attendance policy and home school agreement.
 The person ringing will be asked to identify themselves and clearly give the reason for the absence.
 This information will be recorded.

-• Attendance is monitored at a student-by-student level but we will also monitor the attendance of groups including, but not limited to, year groups, pupils receiving free school meals or pupils with special education needs.
+Attendance is monitored at a student-by-student level but we will also monitor the attendance of groups including, but not limited to, year groups, pupils receiving free school meals or pupils with special education needs.
 If there is a history of low attendance for a student, they are a member of one of the groups we are monitoring, or unusual patterns of attendance emerging, we will often contact families to gather further information and offer support.

-• If a student is absent from school and we have had no contact from parents/carers, we will do a home visit on the third day of absence.
+If a student is absent from school and we have had no contact from parents/carers, we will do a home visit on the third day of absence.
 If a student has a sustained period of absence, we may also conduct a visit.
 This is part of the school safeguarding procedures to ensure that all students are safe and offer support to families.